Sjord/Sjord.github.io/_posts/2019-01-07-quickly-set-up-a-test-mail-server.md

     $ python -m smtpd --nosetuid --class DebuggingServer

-That will open a SMTP server on port 8025, and simply print messages that look like this:
+That opens a SMTP server on port 8025, and simply prints messages that look like this:

     ---------- MESSAGE FOLLOWS ----------
     To: test@example.com